 Supported Decision Making

+Every person can make choices and has a right to make decisions.
 Supported decision-making can give individuals the assistance they need to make decisions for themselves.
 For example, family members and friends can help point out risks, advantages, and consequences of a decision.
 Things can be explained in a way that the person can understand, giving them information for making the choice.

 - National Resource Center for Supported Decision Making

 - Supported Decision Making Resource Library ACLU